tmkim/t-planet/README.md

         ++ modal view works (might need to play with styling) -- need to create form
             ** basic form created, style and functionality need work

+        ++ did a bit of work styling modal form